 My mom actually used to make this a lot for me, with broccoli as one of the veggies.
 If you decide to use this, you’ll have to strategically trim them.
 If the branches are very close together, you’ll end up trapping a lot of batter–but then again maybe you’d like that.

 Oil and frying

-Like all deep frying recipes, you need to use a deep, heavy-bottomed pot and enough neutral cooking oil to cover what you are deep frying.
+Like all deep frying recipes, you need to use a deep, heavy-bottomed pot like a cast-iron pot and enough neutral cooking oil to cover what you are deep frying.
 I like to use vegetable oil because it has a high smoke point, neutral in flavor, and is pretty affordable.
 While some recipes call for different temperatures depending on the vegetable, I found that heating up your oil to 350 °F degrees worked well.

 Traditionally, tempura is served with a basic tetsuya dipping sauce made from dashi, soy sauce, and mirin.
 If you have any on hand, you can also squeeze some fresh lemon juice over it, too.

 - 1 large egg straight from the fridge